 “My favorite part of the job, though, is the people I am privileged to work with,” he continues.
 “They are passionate, and they love to excel at their work.
 We all work together to leave a legacy with the forest for other generations to follow.
 That is tough to beat.”

 David learned to love the outdoors when he was growing up in Wisconsin, fishing and hunting with his father and brothers.
 When he was old enough, David started out in the working world as a machinists’ apprentice, but soon learned that he much preferred working outdoors.
 An economic downturn in the 1980s prompted David to leave factory work behind and go to college.
-He earned his bachelor’s in forest management from the University of Wisconsin, and went on to earn his masters degree in forestry from Virginia Tech.
+David earned a Bachelor’s degree in forest management from the University of Wisconsin at Stevens Point and a Master’s degree in Forestry from Virginia Tech in Blacksburg, Virginia.
 He has worked in private, industrial, and public forestry sectors throughout the nation ever since.